 Want to take balayage highlights up a notch?
-Sounds like flamboyage highlights are for you!
-Flamboyage literally means flamboyant balayage, and with these highlights your hair is gradually lightened from about halfway through your length to the tips of your hair.
-This option for dark brown hair with highlights differs from balayage highlights because the ends are lighter than your roots by about four shades.
+It sounds like flamboyage highlights are for you!
+Flamboyage literally means flamboyant balayage, and with these highlights, your hair is gradually lightened from about halfway through your length to the tips of your hair.
+This option for dark brown hair with highlights differs from balayage highlights we spoke about earlier, because the ends are lighter than your roots by about four shades.
 Again, the progression of these highlights is very natural-looking, and again, you’ll want to book an appointment in the salon if this is your highlight technique of choice.

 Colored your hair?
 It’s time to switch up your hair care routine to help keep your color looking gorgeous!
 Consult the following tips for taking care of color-treated hair:

 Swap out your regular shampoo and conditioner for ones that are formulated for color-treated hair.
 Reach for the L’Oréal Paris EverPure Repair & Defend Shampoo and the L’Oréal Paris EverPure Repair & Defend Conditioner the next time you go to wash your strands.

 Just in case you’re hooked on lighter hair after getting highlights, let us point you in the direction of our article on How to Go From Brown Hair to Blonde Hair the Right Way.